auburnsummer/orchard/docs/GETTING_STARTED.md

 This document describes how to get started with the development environment.

+## Chat

+Things relating to the level website are generally discussed in the #pharmacy channel on the Rhythm Doctor Lounge discord server.
+For now, talk about orchard goes there as well.
+DM me @auburnsummer for access.

 ## Prerequisites

+### What needs to be installed

 You should have [VirtualBox][0], [Vagrant][1], and git installed.
 On Windows I suggest [Git Bash][2] but feel free to use whatever.